adityam31/bushop/README.md

 ## Note

-This Android project was part of [Third Year (Semester 5) Skill Development Lab curriculum](http://collegecirculars.unipune.ac.in/sites/documents/Syllabus%202017/TE_Computer_Engg_Syllabus_2015_Course_10.072018.pdf).
+This Android project was part of [Third Year (Semester I) Skill Development Lab curriculum](http://collegecirculars.unipune.ac.in/sites/documents/Syllabus%202017/TE_Computer_Engg_Syllabus_2015_Course_10.072018.pdf).
 We all were *beginners* back then.
 Apologies if standards were not followed.

 ## Output Screenshots